Aiden01/parser/README.md

 # date-parser
-An experiment with parser combinators in Javascript
+An experiment with parser combinator in Javascript